JacquesCarette/Drasil/People/Jason/drasil-analysis/07-20-2026-drasil-printers.md

     ```
     `printLO' Definition{}                     = []` would also need to be fixed.
 * [ ] Re-evaluate the constructors for `LayoutObj` to learn more about _how_ and _where_ the final renderer can really infer when things should be `LayoutObj`s should be split into cells or merged together as one.

+Another question: why does `drasil-printers` know about ipynb files?
+Yes, the answer is obvious: its a kind of file we want to generate.
+However, we also want ipynb files to contain arbitrary code snippets and and textual content.
+What we really want in a Jupyter notebook encoding is a unique type that sits atop the `Document`/`LayoutObj`-based document language in `drasil-printers` that contains extra support for nesting GOOL code in it.
+To make this work, we should move the Jupyter IPYNB file encoding to a new drasil subproject that depends on both `drasil-gool`/`drasil-code` and `drasil-printers`.

+* [ ] Create a concrete Jupyter notebook encoding and move it out of `drasil-printers`.
+It should rely on `drasil-printers` and show how the Jupyter notebooks can be rendered with both `drasil-printers` and `drasil-gool`.

 ## `drasil-printers/lib/Language/Drasil/Markdown/**.hs`